pierre-haessig/ev-calc/README.md

   They occur mainly during the extraction of crude oil and its refining and are collectively referred to as “Well-to-Tank” emissions.

 The choice of fuel type is open.
-I've included presets for the two most popular vehicle fuels in France: Gasoline and Diesel.
+I’ve included presets for the two most popular vehicle fuels in France: Gasoline and Diesel.

 **Inclusion of upstream (Well-to-Tank) emissions is recommended**,